Thinking about buying a new pickup truck?

-Updated Toyota Hilux
+Updated Toyota Hilux 2020

-New Ineos Grenadier
+New Ineos Grenadier 2022

-Second Generation Volkswagen Amarok
+Second Generation Volkswagen Amarok Pick-up 2022

-There’s nothing overly surprising here.
-The sketch features the now familiar VW full-width grille, which blends straight into narrow headlights.
-Not only has the Amarok's window line gone from a straight edge to having a small Ford-like kink on the rear doors, the bonnet line - almost clamshell above the headlights and flowing into the windscreen pillars - could be lifted straight from the current Ranger!
+There’s nothing overly surprising in the concept designs.
+The sketch features the now-familiar VW full-width grille, which blends straight into narrow headlights.
+Not only has the Amarok's window line gone from a straight edge to having a small Ford-like kink on the rear doors, the bonnet line looks as if it could have been lifted straight from the current Ranger (one of our most popular pickups)!
+It is almost clamshell above the headlights and flowing into the windscreen pillars – a very familiar Ranger look.

-All new Isuzu D-Max
+All new Isuzu D-Max Pick-up 2021

 There's even an MG version of this truck called the Extender, but we're not expecting to see that in the UK.

-SsangYong Musso Rhino LWB (Longbed / Grand)
+SsangYong Musso Rhino LWB (Longbed / Grand) 2020

 View our Pickup Deals